tfriman/knative-introduction/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We want to improve the quality of PROJECT and good bug reports are welcome!
+We want to improve the quality of knative-introduction and good bug reports are welcome!
 But our capacity is limited, thus we reserve the right to close or to not process insufficient bug reports in favor of those which are very cleanly documented and easy to reproduce.
-Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember: PROJECT is Open Source and comes without warranty.
+Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember: knative-introduction is Open Source and comes without warranty.

 Bug report analysis support is very welcome! (e.g. pre-analysis or proposing solutions)

 ## Contribute Code

-You are welcome to contribute code to PROJECT in order to fix bugs or to implement new features.
+You are welcome to contribute code to knative-introduction in order to fix bugs or to implement new features.

 There are three important things to know:

 1. You must be aware of the LGPL 3.0 (which describes contributions) and **agree to the Contributors License Agreement**.
-This is common practice in all major Open Source projects.
+This is common practice in all major Open Source knative-introductions.
  For company contributors special rules apply.
 See the respective section below for details.
 2. There are **several requirements regarding code style, quality, and product standards** which need to be met (we also have to follow them).
 The respective section below gives more details on the coding guidelines.
 3.  **Not all proposed contributions can be accepted**.
 Some features may e.g. just fit a third-party add-on better.
-The code must fit the overall direction of PROJECT and really improve it.
+The code must fit the overall direction of knative-introduction and really improve it.
 The more effort you invest, the better you should clarify in advance whether the contribution fits: the best way would be to just open an issue to discuss the feature you plan to implement (make it clear you intend to contribute).

 ### Contributor License Agreement

-When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) that is applied to PROJECT itself.
+When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) that is applied to knative-introduction itself.
 If you want to contribute to parts not licensed on LGPL then you need to agree to the license given for that part of the software.
 Please contact [Support](support@kaiserpfalz-edv.de) for this.
 In particular you need to agree to the Individual Contributor License Agreement,